ishan190425/ishan190425/README.md

 - 🌱 I’m currently learning Deep Learning
 - 🤔 My interests are in Artificial Intelligence..
 - 💼 I’m pursuing a Bachelor's degree in Computer Science and Robotics Engineering;
-- 📫 Please email via rathiishan0@gmail.com to reach me.
+- 📫 Email - rathiishan0@gmail.com

 # Languages and Tools
   - Python